Is Your Weight Gain Tied to Adrenal Dysfunction? 3 Steps to Recover Your Energy and Shed the Pounds

 While common, these conditions are typically at the end of the spectrum.
 Meaning, stress has been severe enough or chronic enough to lead to the breakdown of many systems within the body.

-Yes, stress experienced early in life, even as early as in the womb, can have a devastating effect on the gut, as researchers discovered in 2015.
-Babies born to mothers who experience stress during pregnancy are more likely to have poor gut diversity, leading to a higher risk of intestinal problems and allergies.6 As researchers pointed out, babies need good gut bacteria to promote early development.
-While chronic stress over a lifetime can affect the body’s ability to regulate inflammation, opening the door to disease, the regulatory hormones produced by a healthy gut may help to thwart a collection of stress-response behaviors, including smoking, drinking, and over-eating.7
+Yes, stress experienced early in life, even as early as in the womb, can have a devastating effect on the gut.
+Babies born to mothers who experience stress during pregnancy are more likely to have poor gut diversity, leading to a higher risk of intestinal problems and allergies.7 As researchers pointed out, babies need good gut bacteria to promote early development.
+While chronic stress over a lifetime can affect the body’s ability to regulate inflammation, opening the door to disease, the regulatory hormones produced by a healthy gut may help to thwart a collection of stress-response behaviors, including smoking, drinking, and over-eating.8

 If you are under stress and are eating an unhealthy diet, watch out.

 The adrenal glands are small, walnut-sized glands that are located just above the kidneys and release hormones in response to stress.
 Some of us are better equipped to handle stress.
-The rest of us have adrenal glands that are overworked and tired.
-In other words, our adrenals are exhausted.
+The rest of us have adrenal glands that are overworked, tired or just exhausted.

-Because of the common societal pressure to push past the point of exhaustion, Dr. Sara Gottfried, Harvard-trained M.D. and New York Times best-selling author of The Hormone Cure, considers weakened adrenal function especially problematic for women.
-"Adrenal fatigue is the most common hormonal imbalance in women," she explains.9
+Many women push past the point of exhaustion, and Dr. Sara Gottfried, Harvard-trained M.D. and New York Times best-selling author of The Hormone Cure, considers hormone imbalance and its link to underlying health issues like adrenal dysfunction especially problematic for women.

-Adrenal exhaustion leaves a person feeling tired, heavy, and susceptible to illness.
-When the adrenals are exhausted, they are no longer able to maintain appropriate levels of cortisol.
+When the adrenals need repair, it can leave a person feeling tired, heavy, and susceptible to illness.
+And in an exhausted state, the adrenals are no longer able to maintain appropriate levels of cortisol.
 Cortisol is secreted by adrenal glands in response to any stressful event, whether real or perceived.

 When we are locked into an ongoing state of stress, we are responding to one small, stressful stimulus after another.
-Add to that other common stressors like poor diet, lack of exercise, irregular sleep, and long work hours — and you have a recipe for adrenal burnout!
+Add to that other common stressors like poor diet, lack of exercise, irregular sleep, and long work hours — and you have a recipe for confusion, especially when you enter the doctor’s office wondering what’s happening!

 When we internalize stress in a negative way, we are far more likely to feel sick, tired, and depressed.